 Ultimately, employers will be able to best ascertain what the correct solution is for their staff and should work to create an open discourse in the office environment.
 These conversations can be incredibly beneficial for helping to create Mental Health action plans, and to promote a healthy office environment.

-If you are an employer who is facing these issues, or you’d like some help and guidance please contact us today to find out more about how our mental health awareness training courses can help your business best support your employees.
+If you are an employer who is facing these issues, or you’d like some help and guidance please contact us today to find out more about how our mental health awareness training courses and mental health first aid course can help your business best support your employees.